Actindo-AG/Documentation/Workflows/Operation/01_ManageWorkflows.md

 # Manage the workflows

-A workflow is a step-by-step graphical representation of a business process from a start to an end point.
-It shows the individual actions and nodes (inputs and outputs), and the different interdependencies between them.

-The *Workflows* module allow the customer to define  their own business processes, such as orders, shipments, returns, etc.
+The *Workflows* module allows the customers to define their own business processes, such as orders, shipments, returns, etc.

-Workflows can be created, edited, and deleted, as necessary (bear in mind compatibility restrictions).
-They can also be tracked for errors to be solved (retry procedure after taking action in the appropriate module, see [Troubleshooting](#to-be-completed)).
+The workflows can be created individually in the workflow editor, they cna be edited subsequently and by publishing and npublishing a workflow, the usage can be controlled.
+Further, obsolete workflows can be deleted.

 ## Create a workflow